tarkantemizoz/Cost-Sensitive-Learning/README.md

 ## How to Customize Scripts for new synthetic Data Sets

-To create to new synthetic data sets, it requires some modifications in simulation.py and config updates.
+To create a new synthetic data set, e.g. 'ex5', it requires some modifications in simulation.py and config updates.

 ### Step 1: Update simulation.py

-Add baseline and effect functions for the experiment 'ex5':
+Add baseline and effect functions for the experiment 'ex5' in decision function:
 ```python
 def decision(self, arr):
     """Calculates the outcomes based on the baseline and effect functions